song9446/twitter-corpus-crawler-python/README.md

 # fetch 10 recent conversation with keyword
 for conversation in search_conversation("North korea", 10):
     print("conversation length: " + len(conversation))
-    # conversation is list of tweetssss
+    # conversation is list of tweets
     # each tweet has same properties as result of searching
     print("the first tweet of conversations: " + conversation[0])

 for conversation in search_conversation("North korea"):
     print(conversation)
     break
-from tccp import search

-for tweet in search("North korea", 10):
-    print tweet
 ```